yanis1104/Fractal-Viewer/README.md

 Prerequisites:
 - The graphic library used is SFML.
 You have to install it before running the program. https://www.sfml-dev.org/download.php
-- You need a NVIDIA graphic card to use it, with the CUDA toolkit intsalled on your computer. https://developer.nvidia.com/cuda-downloads
+- You need a NVIDIA graphic card to use it, with the CUDA toolkit installed on your computer. https://developer.nvidia.com/cuda-downloads